aseedb/CryoVesNet-Manuscript/manuscript.md

 To obtain a faithful representation of SV connectivity state, an absolutely vital prerequisite is an extremely accurate SV segmentation.
 Hundreds to thousands of SVs are present in a typical synapse, and their manual segmentation is a burden.
 Typically accurately segmenting all SVs in one synapse takes between 3 to 8 days.
+`Amin: Personaly I do not like this sentcene casue its a bit relative I rather to mention each tomogram contains several hundered vesicles`{.green}.
 This segmentation process has been widely recognized as a bottleneck by the community.

 Several attempts to automate vesicle segmentation by classical computer vision or machine learning algorithms have not yielded very robust results.